-Predicting risk of arrhythmias and sudden cardiac death: Virtual hearts help understand real-world patientsDecember 13th, 2012 in Cardiology /
+Predicting risk of arrhythmias and sudden cardiac death: Virtual hearts help understand real-world patientsDecember 13, 2012 in Medicine & Health / Cardiology

 A computer model of the heart wall predicted risk of irregular heart rhythms and sudden cardiac death in patients, paving the way for the use of more complex cardiac models to calculate the consequences of genetic, lifestyle and other changes to the heart.

 Authors of the new study, published in the Journal of the American College of Cardiology, say this is the first report of cardiac modeling being used as an arrhythmic risk predictor for patients.

 "This is a strong proof-of-principle study showing that computer simulation can be used to predict risk of cardiac arrhythmias, " said Coeli M. Lopes, Ph.D., lead study author and assistant professor at the Aab Cardiovascular Research Institute at the University of Rochester Medical Center.
 "With this model we can determine the influence of a single mutation on the much bigger overall response of the heart."

 With this study under their belts, the research team, including several scientists from the Medical Center, the IBM T.J.
 Watson Research Center in Yorktown Heights, N.Y and the IBM Research Collaboratory for Life Sciences in Melbourne, Australia is pursuing a much more sophisticated model of the whole human heart.
 They plan to predict the effects of new drugs on the electrical activity of the heart – one of the most challenging hurdles in the development of new drugs and an extremely important part of keeping potentially dangerous drugs off the market.